MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 Bot-to-bot authentication requires that each participating bot has a valid app ID and password.

-1. Create a Bot Channels Registration for the bots as needed.
+1. Create an Azure Bot resource for the bots as needed.
 1. Record the app ID and password for each one.

 ## Conversion process